 Then, use this autism gift guide to select the materials you need for your home program.

 2. Organize each box or basket by activity.

-Each box or basket should contain one activity that has clear and specific steps.
+Each box or basket should contain one activity.

 3. Label each box or basket with a clear photo that shows the activity inside.

 This photo will enable the child to choose the activity he or she wants to do and to put the activity away once complete.

 4. Teach your child to interact with materials in a scheduled setting first.

 This means before you can expect your little one to pick up a basket of toys and play with them appropriately on his or her own, you will need to put aside some time to teach the function of those materials at the table or on the floor in a scheduled play / work session.
 Prepare a box with 5-7 toys inside.
 Put aside 5-10 minutes and show your child how to use the toys in a fun and appropriate way.

 5. Show your child what you expect from their independent play.

 Your child will be excited to learn about independent play as it opens up a whole new world of possibilities.
 However, it may not seem that way at first.
 Your child may resist being shown how to play independently in a functional way.